 THE GUEST BOOK - GO HERE

-The 'Havelock House' booklet that follows, would seem to have been published when the new & rebuilt store was opened in 1900/1901.
-Of 32 pages, all of which are available below for your viewing in a larger size with a click of your mouse.
+The webmaster had assumed that the 'Havelock House' booklet that follows, was published when the new & rebuilt store was opened in 1900/1901.
+But Jim Bryce tells me that the store never re-opened.
+So the booklet must date from much earlier.
+Of 32 pages, all of which are available below for viewing in a larger size with a mouse click.

 The images look & indeed are 'repetitive' in both style & content, but each features a department or function of a department store of over a century ago.
 A store where many functions were performed 'in house', including I read, making furniture for sale on the premises, 'from the rough wood to the finished article'.